MassCEC / Net Zero Grid / Future Grid Event Series

 As we approach the changes to the energy system caused by DERs, how do we ensure that equity is one of the pillars we lay today for DERs and the grid?
 How do we ensure access to and benefits from DERs and the grid for historically disadvantaged communities?

 This event series provides a unique opportunity for a diverse group of individuals to come together and collaborate on issues related to the power grid.
-Each event will convene public and private sector stakeholders from across the Massachusetts energy ecosystem, including:
+Each event convenes public and private sector stakeholders from across the Massachusetts energy ecosystem, including:

 - Utility regulators